Saskatchewan Technology Startup Incentive (STSI)

 • Food and beverage development or manufacturing

-• Synthetic or bio-based fertilizers
+• Synthetic or biological stimulants

 • Power generation